 Flat Roman Shades

-Hobbled Roman Shades
+Waterfall or Hobbled Roman Shades

-Roman Shades have a long history and are believed to have made an appearance at the Roman Coliseum, beginning as a wet piece of cloth hanging in the windows to keep the dirt and heat away from this busy, dusty ancient metropolis.
-Soon decorative patterns were adorning the windows in Rome and just like today, the Roman Shade as one of the different types of window treatments became a classic and fashionable. style.
+Roman shades have a long history and appeared in the Roman Coliseum, keeping the dust and bright sun from this teeming, ancient metropolis away from the multitudes of spectators at this popular arena.
+Soon decorative patterns were adorning the windows of Rome and just like today, the roman shade as one of the different types of window treatments, became a classic and fashionable. style.
 For more ideas about window coverings, check out “The Ultimate Guide To Window Treatments” for all your decorating choices.